Hardly anyone I know has ever heard of the Elgiz Museum of Contemporary Art, so I really think it’s the best-hidden gem in Istanbul.

 I took the picture on the left showing Mahmut Aydın’s pretty daring sculpture on my visit to the 5th issue that promoted young Turkish sculptors under 40.
 That show presented a noticeable number of works dealing with feminist and freedom subjects.

 How I Gained a Free Exhibition Catalog

 After meandering all bye:myself between the skyscrapers and a couple of construction sites – Istanbul is booming! – I reached the complex.
 Nodding ‘merhaba’ to the guard, I crossed a huge parking lot to get to the main building.
-Nothing “artsy”, nothing “trendy” round here.
+Nothing “artsy”, nothing “trendy” around here.
 And no people.

 Even inside the museum, I was the one and only visitor.
 Never mind.
 I took the elevator to this open-air terrace exhibition.
 Almost reaching up there, it rattled a bit and stopped about two inches below the terrace level.
 The sliding door seemed stuck and slid open only a couple of inches.
 I’m not made to exit through a slot of a couple of inches, so I had to pull the door more open to squeeze myself out.

 Oh, this place was so special – 1500 square meters of awe!
 Remarkable how many of the works dealt with the topic of – female – freedom and self-determination.
 Outstanding – I was amazed.